ananyapillai11/checksum-calculation/README.md

-this was part of my computer networks coursework
+this assignment was part of my computer networks coursework